Selection dynamics for deep neural networks: Two iterative algorithms

 Note that this algorithm needs to be modified when the cost functional is regularized.
 For the Tikhonov regularizer given in Remark \ref{rem4.2}, we replace $J(a, b)$ by $J_{\rm mod}(a, b)$ defined in (\ref{jmod}) and use (\ref{Dm}) for the gradients.

-We remark that (\ref{abk}) is actually the backward Euler method for gradient flows, also known as the minimizing movement scheme \cite{Gi93}.
+\red{ For a class of objective functions, (\ref{abk}) is analyzed in \cite{ABRS10}, where it is called the Proximal Alternating Minimization (PAM) method.
 Here, at each step, the distance of the parameter update acts as a regularization to the original loss function.
-Note that PPA has the advantage of being monotonically decreasing, which is guaranteed for any step size $\tau>0$.
-Indeed, by the definition of $(a^{k+1}, b^{k+1})$ in (\ref{abk}),
+Compared to GD (or SGD), the PAM has the advantage of being monotonically decreasing, which is guaranteed for any step size $\tau>0$.} Indeed, by the definition of $(a^{k+1}, b^{k+1})$ in (\ref{abk}),

-PPA based implicit gradient descent algorithms have been explored in \cite{YPBO18} for the classic $k$-means problem, and in \cite{Cet16} to accelerate the training of Deep Neural Networks.
+We remark that (\ref{abk}a) is the celebrated proximal point algorithm (PPA) \cite{Ro76}.
+PPA based implicit gradient descent algorithms have been explored in \cite{YPBO18} for the classic $k$-means problem, and in \cite{Cet16} for accelerating the training of DNNS.

-A second way of obtaining a numerical scheme in using gradients is in terms of the corresponding Riemannian structure.
-A well known example is the Fisher natural gradient \cite{Am98}.

 We should point out that training deep neural networks using gradient-based optimization fall into the noncovex nonsmooth optimization.
-Many researchers have been working on mathematically understanding the gradient descent method and its ability to solve nonconvex nonsmooth problems (see, e.g., \cite{ACGH18, Ka16, Ne13, SS18}).
+Many researchers have been working on mathematically understanding the GD method and its ability to solve nonconvex nonsmooth problems (see, e.g., \cite{ACGH18, Ka16, Ne13, SS18}).
+Accelerating the gradient method is also a subject of intensive studies (see, e.g., \cite{SBJ15, WWJ16}).